Introduction

 Cereals

 In 2024, organic cereal production in Italy fell to 922,023 tonnes (-196,483 tonnes y/y).
-This reflects challenges in organic cereal production, including yield variability and pest management without synthetic inputs.
+This shows increased production as organic cereal area expands and farmers gain experience with organic cultivation techniques.

 Common Wheat and Spelt

-In 2024, organic common wheat and spelt production in Italy decreased to 219,938 tonnes (-130,689 tonnes y/y), highlighting production constraints in organic wheat cultivation.
+In 2024, organic common wheat and spelt production in Italy decreased to 219,938 tonnes (-130,689 tonnes y/y), demonstrating strong demand for organic wheat products as consumer preferences shift toward organic food.

 Barley